LE1DENFROST/build-your-erc20-token/README.md

     .then(() => console.log('Transaction completed'))
     .catch((error) => console.error('General error:', error));
 ```
-Adding and Checking Liquidity <br><br>
+📌𝐀𝐝𝐝𝐢𝐧𝐠 𝐚𝐧𝐝 𝐂𝐡𝐞𝐜𝐤𝐢𝐧𝐠 𝐋𝐢𝐪𝐮𝐢𝐝𝐢𝐭𝐲 <br><br>
-This script allows you to check the current liquidity of the DEX and add specified amounts of ETH and tokens.
-The privateKey is used to add liquidity to the DEX.
-Never share your private key in real projects, and keep it secure. <br><br>
+This script allows you to easily check the current liquidity of your DEX and add specific amounts of ETH and tokens.
+When adding liquidity, make sure to use your private key.
+Just a friendly reminder: never share your private key in real projects, and always keep it secure! <br><br>

-Conclusion <br><br>
+📌 𝐂𝐨𝐧𝐜𝐥𝐮𝐬𝐢𝐨𝐧  <br><br>
-In this guide, you learned how to create an ERC20 token using Solidity and OpenZeppelin, develop a DEX to manage that token, and deploy these contracts using Hardhat.
-You also covered the steps for verifying contracts on Etherscan and interacting with the DEX. <br>
+In this guide, you’ve learned how to create your very own ERC20 token using Solidity and OpenZeppelin.
+You’ve also developed a decentralized exchange (DEX) to manage that token and deployed everything using Hardhat.
+Along the way, you covered how to verify your contracts on Etherscan and interact with your DEX. <br>

-With this knowledge, you can start developing your own crypto projects.<br>
+With this knowledge, you’re well on your way to starting your own crypto projects! <br>

-Remember, smart contracts are permanent, and mistakes can lead to significant losses.
-Therefore, it is crucial to conduct thorough testing and consider security audits before deploying your contracts.
+Just a final note: remember that smart contracts are permanent.
+Any mistakes can lead to significant losses, so it’s crucial to conduct thorough testing and consider getting security audits before you deploy your contracts.